your-tools/tsrc/docs/faq.md

-# Frequently asked questions

-## Why not Python2 support?
+# Why not Python2 support?

 We believe Python2 is an inferior language than Python3, and we use many Python3 features to make the code more readable and robust.